Benni-Math/lnks/README.md

 `lnks` works well for software development teams.
 Use it to share a well-known list of bookmarks to your production and staging systems, your build pipelines, your bug tracker, important observability dashboards or whatever else might be relevant for your day to day work.

-Fork this repo, add all your team's important URLs to a text file and share the git repo with your team.
+Fork this repo, set the `$BOOKMARK_DIR` environment variable to its location locally, add all your team's important URLs to a text file, and share the git repo with your team.
 Team members can add, update and remove bookmarks and check them back in to your shared repository to ensure that everyone's got up to date bookmarks to important URLs and systems.